snbartell/couch-diff/README.md

 couch-diff
 ==========

-take the set difference of two databases
+take the set difference of two databases.
+Basically get `_all_docs` of both databases and take the difference (a - b)

 install
 -------